 This translates to 3.5 trillion hours, up 20% from 2019.
 For comparison purposes, people spent 3.7 hours watching TV at the same time.
 Despite the stereotype that only young people spend time on mobile games, it’s not quite like that.
 For instance, in the US, Gen Z, Millennials, and Gen X/Baby Boomers spent 16%, 18%, and 30% more time in their most-used apps, respectively, than a year before.
 In line with the mobile gaming stats, core games accounted for 55% of the time spent on games.

 For reference, it has nearly two million active users each day, making it one of the most “populous” games.
-Subway Surfers comes in second with around 1.95 million daily active users.
+Clash of Clans comes in second with around 1.94 million daily active users.
 Number three on the list is the well-known Candy Crush Saga with its 1.4 million active daily users.
-In fourth and fifth place, we have 8 Ball Pool and Temple Run 2, with 1.36 and 1.34 million DAUs, according to mobile gaming market statistics.
+In fourth and fifth place, we have 8 Ball Pool and Roblox, with 1.45 and 1.14 million DAUs, according to mobile gaming market statistics.

 70% of Android users don’t like mobile ads on websites and stores, but games are an entirely different story.
 82% of mobile gamers in the US would rather play free games with ads than pay for mobile games to join.
 This doesn’t mean that free games can’t generate revenue; in fact, most of them rely on in-app purchases, which account for 95% of spending among mobile gamers.